jordicenzano/lhls-simple-live-platform/README.md

 - This is JUST A PROOF OF CONCEPT / PROTOTYPE do not use it in production
     - Example of known problem: If the encoder reconnect for any reason, the live stream finishes
 - There is a lot going on about how to do ABR when you are sending data at "media speed" and NOT at "cable speed".
 So for multirendtion and chunk transfer you should expect regular players going to the lower BW lane
-- We [go-chunked-streaming-server](https://github.com/mjneil/go-chunked-streaming-server) does not send `max-age` headers, so if you want to add a CDN on top of this prototype you need tp set up the expiration manually
+- [go-chunked-streaming-server](https://github.com/mjneil/go-chunked-streaming-server) does not send `max-age` headers, so if you want to add a CDN on top of this prototype you need tp set up the expiration manually